 - Juice your limes: If you’re making these for a crowd, you can juice the limes several hours in advance.
 Hold on to some of the juiced limes to use to rim the glass!

 - Shake your cocktail: You can shake the margaritas a couple of hours before serving but I like to do it just before.
 There is something so festive about the sound of a cocktail shaker!

 - Add ice: Add ice to your glass or glasses and pour the margarita over.
 Garnish with a lime wedge if desired and then serve!

-If you love this as much as I do, I’d love for you to give it a 5 star rating in the comments!
+If you think this is the BEST Margarita on the rocks too, I’d love for you to give it a 5-star rating in the comments!

 Margarita on the Rocks

 - 2 oz. reposado tequila

 - 3/4 oz. agave nectar

 - 1 teaspoon chile lime salt I used Tajin

 - 1 lime wedge optional